 The BVRLA recognises the role tax can play to incentivise the purchase of cleaner vans, however there is a flaw in the current CO₂ based tax proposed as it fails to sufficiently factor the very limited number of cleaner vans currently available within the market.

-The association is instead asking the Government to focus on creating the right incentives and support to stimulate manufacturers to provide a greater number and weight range of cleaner van options.
-This includes a recommendation that the Government reconsiders the amount of support available through the current plug-in-grant regime.
-A further recommendation by the BVRLA is for much greater policy clarity on long-term consumer incentives, to stimulate cleaner van purchasing.
+The association asked the Government to focus on creating the right incentives and support to stimulate manufacturers to provide a greater number and weight range of cleaner van options.
+This included a recommendation that the Government reconsiders the amount of support available through the plug-in-grant regime.
+A further recommendation by the BVRLA was for much greater policy clarity on long-term consumer incentives, to stimulate cleaner van purchasing.

 Where a new FYR is introduced, the association called for a minimum 5-year period to provide some stability for members.
 In addition, more consideration of how to incentivise a second-hand market for cleaner vans is required, as is greater clarity on the process of refunds for short-term fleet operators, such as rental fleets.The BVRLA called on the Government not to penalise employees and taxpayers by introducing possible changes to Van Benefit Charge or Van Benefit Fuel Charge.
 Instead the association requested a wider consultation on how employee benefits are treated as part of vehicle taxation.

 In its response to the van VED consultation, the government stated that it was minded to announce new bands and rates for introduction from April 2021, once the impacts of the current transition to WLTP can be fully determined.